crh3675/nodeii/README.md

 - Routing
 - Assets
-- Views (EJS is default, you can swap for whatever you want; Jade, Mustache)
+- Views (EJS is installed, you can swap for whatever you want; Jade, Mustache)
 - Services
 - Policies